ssloy/ssloy.github.io/docs/tinyfloat/index.md

 ![](home/bad-news.jpg)

 Recently, I needed to emulate floating point operations using only integer arithmetic, since floats were unavailable.
-I went online to look for a ready-made library and almost drowned.
-Not only did I not find what I was looking for, but I also discovered that someone on the internet was wrong. :)
+I went online to look for a ready-made library and, to my surprise, not only did I not find what I was looking for, but I also discovered that someone on the internet was wrong. :)

 It turns out that forums are full of people who don't fully understand how computers manipulate numbers.